stackedflows/Machine-Learning/README.md

 # Natural-Language-Processing

-While unity are working on implementing GPT-3 type architectures (BERT) into their Barracuda package, here is a simple way to create a bot without such tools.
+While unity are working on implementing GPT-3 type architectures (BERT) into their Barracuda package, here is a simple way to create a bot in unity without such tools.

     relevant folder is Unity